plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

    they innovate.

-Culture then, is many things.

-    education, religion, genetics, world history, ideology,
-    family background, upbringing, socialization, etc.
+Culture then, is many things: education, religion, genetics, world history, ideology, family background, upbringing, socialization, etc.
 In short, it's complicated.

 But why not just take the easy approach and always assume that disproportionalities _must_ point to problems to be solved?

-Why?
+Why not?

 Because in most other contexts, that would be silly.

-For example, the US, by population, is 6% Asian and 13% Black.
-And yet, incredibly, when we look at the percentage of players by race participating in the National Basketball Association (NBA), we find 1% Asian, and 73% Black.
-That is a whopping disproportionality.
+For example, the US by population is 6% Asian and 13% Black.
+And yet when we look at the percentage of players by race participating in the National Basketball Association (NBA), we find 1% Asian and 73% Black.
+What?
+That's a whopping disproportionality.
 Asian discrimination?
 Structural racism?
-I don't think so.

 Jews comprise 0.2% of the world's population, and yet they represent 22% of all Nobel prize recipients.
 Which is to say, Jewish laureates outrank the world's population by 110 times in terms of proportionality.[^4] Is this ethno-religious discrimination?
-I don't think so.

 Males hold most of the CEO positions in top-rated companies.
-Discrimination against women?
+Sex discrimination against women?

 As of 2022, 93% of the prison population were men, while 7% were women.
-Female incarceration has risen over the past decades, but men still make up the overwhelming majority of the U.S. prison population.
-Is this obvious discrepancy discrimination against men?
+Sex discrimination against men?

 Not necessarily.
 And that's the thing.
 It's easy for us to use bad arguments to simplify problems, even when the world is complicated.